 - Only one black bear may be harvested by a permittee/subpermittee hunting team for the season.

 - Only one black bear may be harvested per person for the season.

 - Black bear shooting hours are one-half hour before sunrise to one-half hour after sunset.

 - Only a member of a bear hunting team may carry a firearm, air gun, or bow while tracking a wounded bear.

 - A retrieved black bear shall count towards the bag limit of the hunter who first killed or wounded the bear.

 - Dogs cannot be used to hunt bear except trained tracking dogs may be used to find a dead or wounded bear.
-The dog handler must maintain physical control of the tracking dogs at all times and only the hunter may carry a firearm or bow while tracking the bear.
+The dog handler must maintain physical control of the tracking dogs at all times and only the hunter may carry a firearm, air gun, or bow while tracking the bear.
 Landowner permission must be obtained before tracking with dogs.
 Prior to tracking the bear, the hunter must notify the Natural Resources Police at 301-777-7771 with the following information:

 - the name, address, telephone number, and hunting license number of the hunter and dog handler;

 - the general location of the wounded bear; and